bobbetter/chronon/local_deployment/README.md

 To-do:
 - clean up "metastore" folder, name it something like datastore and move into chronon-spark folder.
+  - Also, there seems to be duplicated metastore_db folder in the chronon-spark folder.
+Also derby.log is duplicated.
 - Spark scripts will currently fail if new team names are used because a schema is not present. `CREATE SCHEMA IF NOT EXISTS <team_name>;`
 - Build a separate Scala service that handles the Fetcher and MetaData upload operations that are currently standalone Scala scripts (./fetcher/... and ./metauploader/...)